Edeqa/EventBus/README.md

     eventBus = new EventBus();

-Make class inherited from AbstractEntityHolder and register it in the bus:
+Make class inherited from AbstractEntityHolder and implement onEvent for handle events and make some logic.

     public class SampleHolder extends AbstractEntityHolder<MainActivity> {